neo4j-contrib/spatial/README.md

 	* WKT and WKB stored as properties of nodes
 	* Simple points as properties of nodes (two doubles, or a double[] or a native Neo4j `Point`)
 	* OpenStreetMap with complex geometries stored as sub-graphs to reflect the original topology of the OSM model
-* Multile CoordinationReferenceSystem support using GeoTools
+* Multiple CoordinationReferenceSystem support using GeoTools
 * Support the concept of multiple geographic layers, each with its own CRS and Index
 * Include an index capable of searching for complex geometries (in-graph RTree index)
 * Support import and export in a number of known formats (e.g. Shapefile and OSM)